 - Bake for 20 minutes or until golden and springs back to the touch.

-- Turn onto a wire rack and allow to cool.
+- Turn onto a wire rack and allow to cool completely.

-- Once cool spread the clotted cream over the base of one of your cake halves and spread the jam over the other half, then sandwich together.
+- Once cool, use a spatula to spread the clotted cream over the base of one cake and strawberry jam over the other, then sandwich together.

 - Dust the top surface with icing sugar and if you want extra Brownie points use a paper doily to make a pretty lace pattern on top!